ambisign-gavin/react-native-swipe-item/README.md

 <a id="rightButtons">**`rightButtons`**</a>

-Buttons that want to show on the right when the item swipe to left.
+Buttons that want to show on the right when the item swiped to left.

 | TYPE | REQUIRED |
 | --- | --- |